dmachard/go-dnscollector/docs/_integration/elasticsearch/README.md

     sudo docker compose up -d
     ```

+- Update the destination URL in the config.yml and run DNScollector from source and generate some DNS logs from your DNS server with DNStap protocol.

+    ```bash
+    go run . -config docs/_integration/elasticsearch/config.yml
+    ```

 - Go to kibana web interface through `http://127.0.0.1:5601`

 - Click on `Explore on my own` and `Discover`

 - Finally create index pattern `dnscollector` and choose `dnstap.timestamp-rfc33939ns`

-- Finally, run DNScollector from source and generate some DNS logs from your DNS server with DNStap protocol.

-    ```bash
-    go run . -config docs/_integration/elasticsearch/config.yml
-    ```